 Q2: How much protein powder should I take daily for fat loss in Pakistan?

-Aim for 1.6–2.2g of protein per kg of body weight daily.
-For a 70kg person, that’s 112–154g total protein.
-Get 60–70% from whole foods (chicken, eggs, fish, daal, yogurt) and 30–40% from protein powder,usually 1–2 scoops (25–50g).
-More is not better; excess protein won’t accelerate fat loss.
+Aim for 1.6 to 2.2g of protein per kilogram of body weight daily.
+For a 70kg person, that translates to 112 to 154g of total protein per day.
+Get 60 to 70 percent from whole foods such as chicken, eggs, fish, daal, and yogurt, and cover the rest through powder, usually one to two scoops (25 to 50g).
+More is not better; excess protein beyond your daily target will not accelerate fat loss.

 Q3: Is whey protein isolate better than concentrate for fat loss?